tavip/linux/Documentation/labs/app_dev_debug.rst

 perf top
 ~~~~~~~~

-Generates and displays real-time information about uploading a system.
+Generates and displays real-time information about a system load.

 .. code-block:: bash